-An accredited investor refers to an individual or institutional investor who has met certain requirements set by the U.S. Securities and Exchange Commission (SEC) in the US.
-Accredited investors are allowed to repurchase securities that are not available to other investors and that have not been registered with the appropriate regulatory authority.
+An accredited investor refers to an individual or institutional investor who has met certain requirements set by the U.S. Securities and Exchange Commission (SEC).
+Accredited investors are allowed to purchase securities that are not available to other investors and that have not been registered with any regulatory authority.

-The SEC requires such an investor to meet certain requirements, which include asset size, net worth, annual income, or professional experience.
-Typically, accredited investors include high-net-worth individuals, investment banks, brokers, insurance companies, etc.
+The SEC requires such an investor to meet certain requirements, which include net worth, annual income, or professional experience.
+Typically, accredited investors include high-net-worth individuals, investment banks, etc.

-The registration process for securities is usually expensive, and by being exempted from the registration process, the companies save a lot of money.
-Due to the high risk involving unregistered private placements, financial authorities like the SEC must verify such transactions and ensure investors are experienced and financially stable to engage in such investments.
+The registration process for securities is usually expensive.
+By being exempted from the registration process, companies can save a lot of money.
+Due to the high risk involving unregistered private placements, financial authorities like the SEC must verify such transactions and ensure investors are experienced and financially stable enough to engage in such investments.

 Requirements to Become an Accredited Investor

 The specific requirements for an individual or institution to become an accredited investor vary from one country to the other.
-For example, the United States, Canada, the United Kingdom, Brazil, Australia, Israel, etc. all impose different requirements for accredited investors.
+For example, the United States, Canada, and the United Kingdom all impose different requirements.

 The requirements are determined by the local financial regulator.
-In the United States, the SEC is responsible for setting the requirements, which are outlined in Rule 501 of Regulation D.
+In the United States, the SEC sets the requirements, which are outlined in Rule 501 of Regulation D.

-The requirements for becoming an accredited investor in the United States are as follows:
+The requirements in the United States are as follows:

 1. Annual Income

-A person must have an annual income that exceeds $200,000 or $300,000 for joint incomes for the last two years.
+A person must have an annual income that exceeds $200,000 ($300,000 for joint incomes) for the last two years.
 The individual must also expect the same or higher revenue in the current financial year.
-The requirement covers an individual who has earned the income alone or with a spouse during the last two years.

 2. Net Worth

-A person must have a net worth of $1 million or higher, either alone as an individual or jointly (if married) at the time of purchase.
-The valuation of net worth excludes the value of the primary residence of that individual or married couple.
-An individual who is a general partner, director, or executive officer for the issuer of the unregistered securities may also be considered as an accredited investor.
+A person must have a net worth of $1 million or higher, either as an individual or jointly (if married), at the time of purchase.
+The net worth calculation excludes the value of the individual’s primary residence.
+A general partner, director, or executive officer for the issuer of the unregistered securities may also be an accredited investor.

 3. Entity Net Worth

-However, an entity may not be allowed to become an accredited investor if it was formed for the sole reason of purchasing unregistered securities.
+However, an entity is not allowed accredited status if it was formed for the sole purpose of purchasing unregistered securities.
 The definition of an accredited investor was modified by the US Congress in 2016 to include investment advisors and brokers.

-There is no formal process that an individual or institution can follow in order to become an accredited investor.
-Instead, the task of verifying whether an individual or institution is an accredited investor lies in the hands of the seller of unregistered securities.
+There is no formal process that an individual or institution must follow in order to become an accredited investor.
+The task of verifying whether an individual or institution qualifies lies in the hands of the seller of unregistered securities.

-The seller is required to verify the status of any individuals or institutions that are interested in buying the securities as accredited investors.
+The seller is required to verify the status of any individuals or institutions that are interested in buying the securities.
 In September 2013, the SEC made it mandatory for issuers of securities to take several steps to verify the status of individuals who want to buy the securities as accredited investors.

-Generally, an investor is required to fill a questionnaire that requires various details such as annual income, address, net worth, etc. They are also required to attach supporting documents such as financial statements for the last two years, account information, tax returns, and salary slips.
+Generally, an investor is required to fill out a questionnaire, providing details such as annual income and net worth.
+They are also required to attach supporting documents such as financial statements for the last two years, account information, and tax returns.

 Regulation of Accredited Investors